br0wnboi/autoblockify/README.md

 # Autoblockify

 ## Autolaunch Blockify with Spotify
 A simple script to launch blockify with spotify and automatically minimize without any fuzz

+## Compatibility
+Linux only for now.

 ## Requirments
 - [blockify](https://github.com/serialoverflow/blockify)
 - pulseaudio (if you have a functioning audio system you probably have this installed